KIPAC/Physics89L/docs/setup.md

 4. This will "clone" the repository onto your computer, for example putting it in "Documents/GitHub/Physics89L"
      1. You can always change this installation location if you have already have a file organization structure in place on your laptop.
 5. At any point you can then update your local copy from the "origin" repository by clicking on "Fetch Origin" button.
 6. This will show all the changes that you have made to your local version.
-Git allows you do to many things, such as saving your local version and keeping track of the differences, but the simplest thing to do is either rename the files that you have changed or just to right-click on the little box next to the each file and select "Discard Changes"
+As part of the course, we'll talk about how to keep your local changes and merge any updates from the "origion".

-### Option 2: using git
+### Option 2: Using git

 `git` is a software versioning tool.
 It will allow you to fetch the latest version of the notebook repository to your computer.
 You can find instructions on how to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).